Life of a Book

 - Sales Promotion and Catalog.
 The seasonal catalog is launched to announce all upcoming titles to our subscribers, sales representatives, select media contacts and journal editors.
 We meet with our domestic and international reps to share new releases, who then promote to their accounts.

 - Book Pre-ordering.
-Once the book cover, description, and publication details are finalized, we will release a listing on our website and enable pre-ordering directly through UC Press and other online retailers.
+Once the book cover, description, and publication details are finalized, your book's product page is made live on our website and pre-ordering is enabled acrossonline retail platforms such as Amazon and Bookshop.org.
+Pre-ordering on ucpress.edu will be available 30 days prior to publication.
 We also craft your book’s metadata; this is any data that describes your book, including title, subtitle, price, publication date, ISBN, keywords, subject categories, and other relevant information that will optimize visibility and discoverability online.

 - Media & Events Outreach.
 For trade titles, our Publicity team will reach out early to discuss a tailored publicity strategy for your book, including pitching for review, feature, interview, and content consideration.
 Your Publicist may also approach event coordinators at public lecture venues and bookstores, if appropriate.